 You'd be surprised by the number of people who judge a house by the condition or style of the furnishings.

-If your dining room furniture is well-used or taste specific, (heavily ornate or starkly modern) you might consider renting furniture or borrowing from a friend while your home is on the real estate market.
+If your dining room furniture is well-used or taste specific, (heavily ornate or starkly modern) you might consider renting furniture or borrowing from a friend while your home is on the market.

 Staging the dining room with neutral-colored furniture will help your dining room appeal to a larger number of buyers, because neutral colors appeal to most people and both sexes.

-You can bring in pops of color in the draperies, accessories, vignettes or chair cushions or area rug.
+Add pops of color in the draperies, accessories, vignettes, chair cushions or area rug.